GabrielWolf-Dev/frontend-mentor-challenges/bookmark-landing-page/README.md

 # Frontend Mentor - Bookmark landing page

-In this landing page, I want apply my knowledge about form submission with PHP and JS that even though I'm Front-End developer, I need know about how make this things.
+In this landing page, I want apply my knowledge about form submission with PHP and JS that even though I'm Front-End developer, I need know about how make these things.

 So I learned several things about the PHP language and how it works even though it is a simple feature, using OOP and applying a routing system.